hernantz/blog/content/its-the-competition-stupid.md

 that humanity might grow and develop towards a genuine understanding and perception of the Creation.
 This could only be accomplished with free will, since otherwise, if we were either perfect or we had only one choice, our existence wouldn't be of much value.

-I'm a libertarian who doesn't believe in justice, meritocracy or governments or free market.
-I just believe that higher degrees of freedom increses the chances of prosperity for the society as whole in long run.

 ## Possible solutions